bobmatyas/wp-block-ai-crawlers/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Tell AI crawlers not to access your site to train their models.
+Tells AI companies not to access and scrape your site for AI.

 == Description ==